Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 There is plenty of use of traditional Chinese in many global media, including subtitled video footage from Hong Kong and Taiwan.

-Final words on types of Chinese language
+Final words on the types of Chinese language

 So here is it.
 So next time someone says Chinese language, you know it is for 300 varieties.